FOREX-Yen gains as RBA declines to join hawks, Riksbank demurs

 "If the yen has weakened in the past week it has been on the idea that the central banks were shifting to a more hawkish stance.
 And obviously this goes in the other direction."

-The yen, also helped by Asian investors seeking safe havens for their money after a missile launch by North Korea, rose around 0.2 percent against the dollar and double that against the euro.
+The yen, also helped by Asian investors seeking safe havens for their money after a missile launch by North Korea, rose around a third of a percent against both the dollar and the euro.

 The Aussie, which hit almost four-month highs in last week's moves, fell 0.8 percent on the day to $0.7599.

-That followed its strongest daily gain in almost four months on Monday, helped by better-than-expected U.S. factory activity data which propelled the 10-year U.S. Treasury yield to its highest since May 16.
+That followed its strongest daily gain in almost four months on Monday, helped by a bigger-than-expected rise in one U.S. factory activity indicator which propelled the 10-year Treasury yield to its highest since May 16.

 The greenback was hit hard last week as expectations increased that central banks in Europe and Canada would eventually shift to tighter monetary policy.